spacedriveapp/spacedrive/README.md

 - `$ pnpm web dev` - runs the web app for the embed
 - `$ pnpm landing dev`

-If you are having issues ensure you are using the following versions of Rust and Node:

-- Rust version: **1.58.1**
-- Node version: **17**

 # Architecture